 D2 – though not technically a stainless steel, the chromium content is within 1% of the agreed standard for stainless steels.
 Tough and made to take abuse, it can hold a very sharp edge – or thought to be totally awful in that regard.
 Makers and users either love it or hate it (I love it).

 416 Stainless Flat Stock

 416 is commonly used for bolsters and guards, because of it’s ease in shaping, and it’s ability to take a high (mirror) polish.
-In recent years it has almost completely replaced brass, as high end users and collectors prefer the non-tarnishing of stainless steel.
+In recent years it has almost completely replaced brass, and also Nickel Silver, as high end users and collectors prefer the non-tarnishing of stainless steel.

 416 is sold by the linear foot: